bduggan/raku-jupyter-kernel/README.md

 * Newly declared methods might not be available in autocompletion unless SPESH is disabled (see tests in [this PR](https://github.com/bduggan/p6-jupyter-kernel/pull/11)).

-* More work needs to be done on autocompletion.

 THANKS
 --------
 Suman Khanal